ministryofjustice/create-and-vary-a-licence/README.md

       - "host.docker.internal:host-gateway"
 ```

-When Gotenberg is running in the Cloud Platform environments, it can reference the UI service using its
+When Gotenberg is running in the Cloud Platform environments it can reference the UI service using its
-container name, like this:
+Kubernetes service name like this:

 ```angular2html
 LICENCES_URL: "http://create-and-vary-a-licence:80"